walterzenia/A-smart-Loan-default-hybrid-system/README.md

 **Major Enhancement: CatBoost Ensemble Upgrade**

-- ✅ Replaced LightGBM meta-learner with CatBoost for ensemble model
+-  Replaced LightGBM meta-learner with CatBoost for ensemble model
-- ✅ **Recall improved from 48% to 88.89%** (40 percentage point increase)
+-  **Recall improved from 48% to 88.89%** (40 percentage point increase)
-- ✅ AUC maintained at 0.8509 (excellent discrimination)
+-  AUC maintained at 0.8509 (excellent discrimination)
-- ✅ Catches **240 out of 270 defaults** at optimal threshold (0.32)
+-  Catches **240 out of 270 defaults** at optimal threshold (0.32)
-- ✅ Auto class imbalance handling with `auto_class_weights='Balanced'`
+-  Auto class imbalance handling with `auto_class_weights='Balanced'`
-- ✅ Simplified meta-features from 27 to 7 (more efficient)
+-  Simplified meta-features from 27 to 7 (more efficient)
-- ✅ Updated all documentation and metrics displays
+-  Updated all documentation and metrics displays

-**Business Impact:**

-- **$262,500 - $420,000 additional savings** from catching 110+ more defaults
-- Optimal for high-stakes lending where missing a default is costly
-- Threshold adjustment capability for different risk appetites

 **Technical Details:**